-Although I taught ESL full time for a year in Toledo and for many years in Taiwan and Thailand, I did have the occasion to teach it twice part time.
+Although I taught ESL full time for a year in Toledo and many years in Taiwan and Thailand, I did have the occasion to teach it twice part-time.
 The first time was in 1981 after I had just started working for the federal government in Maryland.
-As an ESL instructor with the Anne Arundel County Adult Basic Education Program, I taught English conversation to a group of foreign born at Fort Meade, Maryland, two nights a week.
+As an ESL instructor with the Anne Arundel County Adult Basic Education Program, I taught English conversation to a group of foreign-born at Fort Meade, Maryland, two nights a week.
 The second occasion happened while I was teaching EFL full time at a Bangkok, Thailand, area school.
 During the period 2009-2010, I taught EFL to a class of 20 adults who were employed in a Bangkok company.

-My job was working with a 30-35 person crew cleaning a seven story office building near the Batimore Washington International Airport.
+My job was working with a 30-35 person crew cleaning a seven-story office building near the Baltimore-Washington International Airport.
 Work hours were from 5:00 p.m. until 9:00 p.m.
 Monday through Friday.
-This made for a very long work week since my full time hours were from 6:00 a.m. until 2:30 p.m.
+This made for a very long work week since my full-time hours were from 6:00 a.m. until 2:30 p.m.
 Very often I would work on Saturdays and Sundays from 7:30 a.m. until 2:00 p.m.

 On Monday through Friday, my job primarily entailed cleaning a zone of offices on one of the seven floors.
 In fulfilling this task, I was expected to first remove all of the trash from the rooms and also clean ashtrays.
 Next, I had to dust, polish furniture, and vacuum all of the carpets.

-i did janitorial work for many years because the pay was good and job location very near my residence.
+I did janitorial work for many years because the pay was good and the job location was very near my residence.

 Real Estate Work in 1994

 As a novice realtor in an office of Century 21 in the Baltimore area, I was expected to work Monday through Friday from 5-9 p.m. and sometimes on Saturdays.
-My duties were answering office phone calls, meeting new clients who wanted to buy or list their home for sale, and making cold calls soliciting clients to list their homes for sale with Century 21.
+My duties were answering office phone calls, meeting new clients who wanted to buy or list their homes for sale and making cold calls soliciting clients to list their homes for sale with Century 21.

-in recalling the past, some of my part time work was necessary to make ends meet.
-Other part time work wasn't really necessary and it really caused my family life to suffer.
+in recalling the past, some of my part-time work was necessary to make ends meet.
+Other part-time work wasn't essential, and it caused my family life to suffer.